surniaulula/wpsso/readme.txt

 	* None
 * *Developer Notes*
 	* Added a `$src_id` argument to the WpssoUtil `get_sharing_url()` method and its filters.
+	* Removed the '$use_post' argument in the json data filters.

 **Version 3.33.12-1 (2016/08/09)**